 Our OB this month is Max Pope (Le.
 2008 – 2011).
 Max is a singer-songwriter and guitarist and spreads his time between South London and Brighton.
-He describes his music as ‘indie-soul’, and his songs can be found on his website.
+He describes his music as ‘indie-soul’.
 Max tells us about the challenges of being a young musician and his initial dreams of becoming a puppy.

 When you were at Brighton College, what did you want to be when you ‘grew-up’?

 For as long as I can remember, I’ve always wanted to be a musician.
 I think when I was really small I wanted to be a puppy.
 Unfortunately, that idea was short-lived.